Teak Wood Properties, Characteristics, and Uses in Detail

 2. Natural Oils

 One of the standout properties of teak is its high oil content.
-These natural oils act as a protective barrier, making teak naturally water-resistant and ideal for outdoor applications.
+These natural oils act as a protective barrier, making it naturally water-resistant and ideal for outdoor applications.

 3. Dimensional Stability